jgoerzen/lorapipe/doc/lorapipe.1.md

 protocol](http://www.ax25.net/kiss.aspx), which is similar to PPP for AX.25.

-We cannot use PPP directly over LoRa because PPP assumes a reliable, full-duplex connection.
-KISS does not.
+PPP normally assumes a reliable, point-to-point connection.
+AX.25 and KISS allow for more than 2 devices to share a frequency.

 These instructions assume Debian or Raspbian.
 Other operating systems may be different.